Aegon Targaryen (son of Aenys I)

 |Spouse||Princess Rhaena Targaryen|

 Prince Aegon Targaryen was a member of House Targaryen and was the second child, and eldest son and heir, of King Aenys I Targaryen and Queen Alyssa Velaryon.
-He was a dragonrider who after his father's death rode his father's dragon, Quicksilver.
+After his father's death, he became a dragonrider and rode his late father's dragon, Quicksilver.
+He became known to history as Aegon the Uncrowned after his uncle usurped the Throne.

 Aegon was born in 26 AC to Prince Aenys Targaryen and Lady Alyssa Velaryon.
-In 37 AC, he was present with his younger brother, Prince Viserys, at Dragonstone, where their grandfather, King Aegon I Targaryen, was telling them tales of his conquests.
+In 37 AC, he was present on Dragonstone with his younger brother, Prince Viserys, where their grandfather, King Aegon I Targaryen, was telling them tales of his conquests.
 Aegon the Conqueror suffered a stroke, however, and later died in peace.

 Fight for the Throne